nixworks/public/news/2010/12/24/README.md

 ##### Iranian Revolutionary Guard
 ### [A member of the Iranian Revolutionary Guard captured in southern Afghanistan is accused of cross-border weapons smuggling by the NATO-led International Security Assistance Force. ](/news/2010/12/24/a-member-of-the-iranian-revolutionary-guard-captured-in-southern-afghanistan-is-accused-of-cross-border-weapons-smuggling-by-the-nato-led-in.md)
-_Context: Afghanistan, International Security Assistance Force, Iranian Revolutionary Guard, NATO_
+_Context: Afghan, International Security Assistance Force, Iranian Revolutionary Guard, NATO_

 ##### Hizbul Islam
 ### [The Hizbul Islam group in Somalia join forces with al-Shabaab. ](/news/2010/12/24/the-hizbul-islam-group-in-somalia-join-forces-with-al-shabaab.md)